briankoser/kodex/articles/2022-03-01-february-2022-summary.md

 ## Personal
 - I'm all in on Bullet Journaling.
 Still exporting from Google Calendar, Trello, and Bear notes.
 - Taught Lydia the rules of chess.
-- First hike with Suzie.
+- First hike with Suzy.
 All six of us went up and down Rainbow Mountain for a couple hours.
 - Continued juggling.
 Already met 2022 goal by juggling 3 balls for 1 min 6 sec.

 ## News